posix4e/rust-metrics/README.md

     brew install protobuf
     ```

-    On Ubuntu, `protobuf-compiler` package can be installed:
+    On Ubuntu, `protobuf-compiler` package can be installed, and a more complete
+list of dependencies can be found in the travis file:

     ```
     apt-get install protobuf-compiler